-In September 2018, we entered into an Employment Agreement with Ms. Manning (the "Employment Agreement"), which sets forth certain terms of Ms. Manning's employment.
+In May 2019, we entered into an employment agreement with Dr. Klickstein, which sets forth certain terms of Dr. Klickstein's employment.

-Pursuant to the terms of her employment agreement, Ms. Manning will receive an initial annual base salary of \$345,000.
-In addition, she will be eligible to receive an annual performance bonus targeted at up to 40% of her annual base salary.
+Pursuant to the terms of his employment agreement, Dr. Klickstein will receive an initial annual base salary of \$390,000.
+In addition, he will be eligible to receive an annual performance bonus targeted at up to 40% of his annual base salary.

-In the event Ms. Manning's employment is terminated by us without cause or by her for good reason, Ms. Manning will be eligible to receive, subject to her execution and non-revocation of a release in favor of the Company, (i) a lump sum cash payment equal to 6 months of her then current base salary and (ii) subject to her election of Consolidated Omnibus Budget Reconciliation Act, or COBRA, health continuation coverage, for up to 6 months or her COBRA health continuation period, whichever ends earlier, a monthly cash payment equal to the monthly employer contribution that the Company would have made to provide health insurance to her if she had remained employed by the Company.
+In the event Dr. Klickstein's employment is terminated by us without cause or by him for good reason, Dr. Klickstein will be eligible to receive, subject to his execution and non-revocation of a release in favor of the Company, (i) a lump sum cash payment equal to 6 months of his then current base salary and (ii) subject to his election of Consolidated Omnibus Budget Reconciliation Act, or COBRA, health continuation coverage, for up to 6 months or his COBRA health continuation period, whichever ends earlier, a monthly cash payment equal to the monthly employer contribution that the Company would have made to provide health insurance to him if he had remained employed by the Company.

-Ms. Manning's employment agreement further provides that, in the event that her employment is terminated by us without cause or by her for good reason, and such termination occurs within the 12-month period following a change of control, then in lieu of the payments and benefits described above, , Ms. Manning shall be entitled to receive, subject to her execution and non-revocation of a release in favor of the Company, (i) a cash payment equal to 12 months of her then current base salary and her average target annual incentive compensation for the immediately preceding three fiscal years, (ii) 100% acceleration of all time-based equity awards held as of the date of termination and (iii) subject to her election of COBRA health continuation coverage, for up to 18 months or her COBRA health continuation period, whichever ends earlier, a monthly cash payment equal to the monthly employer contribution that the Company would have made to provide health insurance to her if she has remained employed by the Company.
-All references to "cause," "good reason" and "change in control" are as defined in her employment agreement.
+Dr. Klickstein's employment agreement further provides that, in the event that his employment is terminated by us without cause or by him for good reason, and such termination occurs within the 12-month period following a change of control, then in lieu of the payments and benefits described above, Dr. Klickstein shall be entitled to receive, subject to his execution and non-revocation of a release in favor of the Company, (i) a cash payment equal to 12 months of his then current base salary and his average target annual incentive compensation for the immediately preceding three fiscal years, (ii) 100% acceleration of all time-based equity awards held as of the date of termination and (iii) subject to his election of COBRA health continuation coverage, for up to 18 months or his COBRA health continuation period, whichever ends earlier, a monthly cash payment equal to the monthly employer contribution that the Company would have made to provide health insurance to him if he has remained employed by the Company.
+All references to "cause," "good reason" and "change in control" are as defined in his employment agreement.

-Her employment agreement further provides that the board of directors will grant Ms. Manning a stock option to purchase 175,000 shares of the Company's common stock under the Company's 2018 Stock Option Incentive Plan.
-Such option will vest 25% on the first anniversary of the effective date of her employment agreement, and the remainder shall vest ratably each quarter over the remaining three years, subject to her continued employment with the Company through each such vesting date.
-In addition, Ms. Manning will be eligible to receive reimbursement for up to \$35,000 of documented expenses incurred by her in connection with relocation to the Boston, MA area for her employment with the Company.
-Ms. Manning will also be eligible to participate in all customary employee benefit plans or programs of the Company generally available to the Company's full-time employees and/or executive officers.
+His employment agreement further provides that the board of directors will grant Dr. Klickstein a stock option to purchase 295,000 shares of the Company's common stock under the Company's 2018 Stock Option and Incentive Plan.
+Such option will vest 25% on the first anniversary of the effective date of his employment agreement, and the remainder shall vest ratably each quarter over the remaining three years, subject to his continued employment with the Company through each such vesting date.
+Dr. Klickstein will also be eligible to participate in all customary employee benefit plans or programs of the Company generally available to the Company's full-time employees and/or executive officers.